Pabitra-33/Java_Assignments_A/README.md

 # Java_Assignments_A
-Completed and practiced all given java basic programs.
+Completed all the given java basic programs.